-Each pediatric oral health program in the America’s ToothFairy Dental Clinic Resource Program uniquely reflects the community it serves.
+Each pediatric oral health program in the America’s ToothFairy Dental Resource Program uniquely reflects the community it serves.
 Scroll down to find more about each type of children’s oral health program in our network and the types of dental clinic support we provide.

 University Dental & Dental Hygiene Programs